short-haired-cat/learngit/readme.txt

-Git is a version system.
+Git is a distributed version system.
 Git is free sotfware.